rowalay/FuChaiWeb/README.md

 # FuChaiWeb
-a website predict the chinese FuChai
+A website predict the chinese FuChai